Why One Dangerous Mosquito Developed A Taste For Human Blood

 At first she tried studying mosquitoes from both forests and nearby villages in Kenya, thinking that the mosquitoes in the villages would prefer biting humans.

 "It turned out that there was no difference between the mosquitoes living in the forests and the adjacent villages," she says.
-"So we took a step back and we said, 'OK, maybe we need to look at a larger scale.'"
+"So we took a step back and we said, 'OK, maybe we need to look at a larger scale.' "

 She and her colleague Noah Rose worked with an international team of researchers to gather mosquito eggs across the continent.
 The eggs came from African forests, villages and cities both large and small.